boazc-y-h/employee-attrition-ibm/README.md

 This project aimed to predict employee attrition at IBM using automated machine learning.
 After evaluating different approaches, Model 2 was selected for its balance of precision and recall, ensuring both accuracy and reliability.

 Key takeaways:
+- EDA: Key attrition patterns across age, education, job roles, and satisfaction levels revealed that high-risk groups do not always correspond to the highest impact employee segments.
 - Feature Importance: Overtime, environment  satisfaction, and job involvement emerged as strong predictors of attrition.
 - Fairness Analysis: The fairness assessment revealed a slight disparity in model predictions across gender, highlighting areas for potential bias mitigation.
 - Future Improvements: Incorporating additional features (e.g., performance review data) and experimenting with more advanced resampling techniques could enhance predictive performance.